SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/TeamsBot/DataMiner_Teams_bot.md

 - **show view *view name***: Shows the visual overview of the specified view

 - **show command *command name***: Displays the matching command with its description and a button to run the command.
+See [Adding commands for the Teams bot to a DMS](#adding-commands-for-the-teams-bot-to-a-dms).

 - **show command**: Displays the first 10 commands found in the active DataMiner System with their description and buttons to run each command.
+See [Adding commands for the Teams bot to a DMS](#adding-commands-for-the-teams-bot-to-a-dms).

 - **run command *command name***: Runs the matching command on the active DataMiner System.
 When necessary, the user will be asked for input and/or confirmation.
+See [Adding commands for the Teams bot to a DMS](#adding-commands-for-the-teams-bot-to-a-dms).

 - **help**: Shows more detailed help information, if available.